 Delta-8 THC works better with terpenes because the terpenes can be used to enhance Delta-8 or even counteract some of its flaws.
 To give you a clear example, Leafly, the industry’s go-to source for all things related to cannabis and cannabis strains, shares that the Grand Daddy Purple strain uses myrcene, caryophyllene, and pinene, which may help exhibit better sleep (due to myrcene), while also reducing pain and inflammation (due to both THC and caryophyllene).

-To go further in-depth of these terpenes and how Delta-8 THC works better with them, one example included in a review by Dr. Ethan Russo (neurologist and pharmacologist who studies cannabis compounds) titled “Taming THC: potential cannabis synergy and phytocannabinoid-terpenoid entourage effects” shared that Pinene helps counteract compromised memory caused by THC.
-And, there are many more terpenes that can be combined with Delta-8 THC to enhance its effects and boost its powerful benefits.
+To go further in-depth on these terpenes and how Delta-8 THC works better with them, one example included in a review by Dr. Ethan Russo (neurologist and pharmacologist who studies cannabis compounds) titled “Taming THC: potential cannabis synergy and phytocannabinoid-terpenoid entourage effects” shared that Pinene helps counteract compromised memory caused by THC.
+There are many more terpenes that can be combined with Delta-8 THC to enhance its effects and boost its powerful benefits.

 Our Delta Extrax premium Delta 8 THC products use a combination of both Delta 8 THC distillate and strain-specific terpenes to deliver an enhanced experience beyond what Delta-8 THC commonly offers.
 We wholeheartedly believe in the Entourage Effect and we believe you will too after using our Delta-8 cartridges.